fangq/brain2mesh/README.md

 This tool does not handle the segmentation of MRI scans, but examples of how commonly encountered segmented datasets can be used to create meshes are available under the "examples" folder.

-The details of this toolbox can be found in the following paper:

-Anh Phong Tran and Qianqian Fang, "[Fast and high-quality tetrahedral mesh generation from neuroanatomical scans](https://arxiv.org/abs/1708.08954),".
-In: arXiv pre-print (August 2017). arXiv:1708.08954v1 [physics.med-ph]

 The Brain2Mesh toolbox is also extensively dependent on:
 1. Iso2Mesh toolbox (http://iso2mesh.sf.net), not included, download at https://github.com/fangq/iso2mesh
 2. MATLAB Image-Processing toolbox (such as imfill, imdilate)